promised-ai/redpoll-website/content/blog/explainable-problems.md

 theme = "dark-transparent"
 +++

 Modern AI are black boxes.
 They hide what they know.
 This is a problem if we want to use AI to assist decision makers in high-risk tasks like medical treatment (clinical decision support) or military operations.
-For AI to be safe in tasks like these it must be completely transparent, auditable, and *explainable*.
+For AI to be safely usable in tasks like these it must be completely transparent, auditable, and *explainable*.
 In this post, I'll discuss what explainable AI (XAI) is, what it should mean to explain AI, and how the current focus on *explanation* not only fails to make AI safe, but makes it more dangerous.

 # Problem: AI hide their knowledge